-In 2013, North Whatcom Fire and Rescue (NWFR) responded to 2,777 calls through November.
-Almost 74 percent of those calls were for emergency medical assistance; 5 percent of the calls were for fires.
-The remaining 21 percent of calls were for false alarms, public assists and hazardous conditions.
+North Whatcom Fire and Rescue (NWFR) responded to 5,062 calls through November 2021.
+Almost 69 percent of those calls were for emergency medical assistance; 3 percent of the calls were for fires.
+The remaining 28 percent of calls were for false alarms, public assists and hazardous conditions.

-NWFR would also like to thank the community for their continued support of fire and medical emergency services.
-A review of the district would not be complete without special recognition of the dedicated volunteers who serve throughout the district.
-NWFR is grateful for your continued commitment and service.
+NWFR would like to give special recognition to the dedicated volunteers that serve throughout the district.
+The district is grateful for your continued commitment and service.